oliverroick/Leaflet.Deflate/.github/PULL_REQUEST_TEMPLATE.md

 **Describe the change**

 A clear and concise description of the change.
 Include why you made the change.
 If the change resolves a bug report or feature request, include a link to the issue.

 **Checklist**

 - [ ] Lint and unit tests pass locally with my changes
 - [ ] I have added tests that prove my fix is effective or that my feature works
-- [ ] I have made added neccessary changes to the TypeScript declaration (if appropriate)
+- [ ] I have made added necessary changes to the TypeScript declaration (if appropriate)
 - [ ] I have added necessary documentation (if appropriate)

 **Further comments**